My Fay Nutrition Review: Why I Love Working with a Nutritionist (Practically for Free)

 Before I logged into my first 1.5 hour session, I wasn’t sure what to expect.
 Part of me thought she was going to grill me on my food choices and maybe gently pass judgment, which would be her total professional right.
 But that’s not how it went.

-Towards the end of the first session, Lyla provided valuable insights and laid out her plan for me.
+Towards the end of the first session, Lyla offered some eye-opening insights and laid out her plan for me.
 She told me that she likes to meet weekly for the first 12 weeks.
 She planned to bake education into my plan, where she’d teach me an aspect of nutrition relevant to me during each session.
 On my end, I’d be responsible for logging my food in an app to share information with her.
 Our sessions would include going over what I ate for the week and setting up weekly goals for the next week.

 What really blew me away was that within one virtual meeting with Lyla, I felt empowered.
 I felt like taking control of my health outcomes was possible and that I was finally going to do it.